-Perhaps you felt an unexpected twinge when you went to pick up a load of groceries.
-Or, maybe you find yourself avoiding an afternoon of golf or tennis with your friends.
+Perhaps you felt an unexpected twinge when you went to pick up a load of groceries or maybe you find yourself avoiding an afternoon of golf or tennis with your friends.
 Shoulder pain can come on suddenly or develop slowly.
 When it occurs, it can keep you from doing the things you love or even make it difficult to do your job.
 What could be the cause?
-Certainly, many things cause shoulder pain, but for someone who suffers from Rheumatoid Arthritis, the first instinct is always to look at the possibility that RA is to blame.
+Certainly, many things cause shoulder pain, but for someone who suffers from Rheumatoid Arthritis (RA), the first instinct is always to look at the possibility that RA is to blame.
 So, what do you need to know about RA and shoulder pain?
 We have put together some basic information to help you understand and deal with this issue.

-As mentioned, there are plenty of things that could cause shoulder pain, so RA isn’t always the answer.
+As mentioned, there are plenty of things that could cause shoulder pain, so RA isn’t always the culprit.
 However, if you have already been diagnosed with RA pain in other areas of your body, it is certainly a distinct possibility.
 Some of the most common symptoms of RA, according to WebMD, include:

 • Swelling – An RA joint is often fluid-filled.
 This can make the area surrounding it appear puffy and large.
 The fluid that fills the joint can also cause further damage to the bone and structure of the joint itself, leading to further pain down the road.

 • Pain – What causes the pain with RA?
-It is actually the inflammation within the joint.
+It is actually caused by the inflammation within the joint.
 It is tender to the touch.
 Plus, the swelling puts pressure on your nerves, causing pain.

 • Redness and Warmth – Does your shoulder feel warm, feverish or have a red tone to it?
 When a joint is being “attacked” by RA, there is often warmth and redness.